jwcorbett1/ICM-Response-Database-Front-End/README.md

 # ICM-Response-Database-Front-End
 Front-end of legacy database which returns pre-planned responses for crashes in ICM zones.

 This legacy Access database uses SQL and Visual Basic to filter through pre-planned responses to crashes along major roadways in North Carolina.
-Only the front end is included here since the back end includes extensive contributions from multiple contractors besides myself.
+Only the front end is included here since the back end includes extensive contributions from many other contractors besides myself.
 However, you can still examine how everything is put together.

 I made contributions to both the front and back end of this project, but my contributions to the front end centered around making the drop-down menus on the input form more responsive to the user.
 The drop-downs were originally used a series of interdependent SQL queries where the options in each drop-down menu changed based on what the user selected higher up on the form.
 This caused repeated and unnecessary queries to the back end each time the user made a selection.
 Since the back end of this database is stored on a file server and at this point cannot realistically be moved to another machine, the challenge was finding a way to minimize hits on the back end database.